-(f) It has submitted its most recent supplementary information on assigned amount and implements the accounting of assigned amounts under the Kyoto Protocol.

-18. Parties meeting all such requirements may implement their own procedures for verifying that emission reductions and removal enhancements generated by projects are additional to any that would otherwise occur, and may then proceed directly to the issuance and transfer of ERUs (Track 1 procedure).

-19. The Track 2 procedure was originally conceived as a system of international oversight for the verification of emission reductions and removals by projects hosted by Parties which had not yet met all the eligibility requirements for JI.
-Under the Track 2 procedure, after the verification of emission reductions or removal enhancements is deemed final under the JISC process, ERUs may be issued and transferred by the host Party with only three eligibility requirements having been met: being a Party to the Kyoto Protocol; having its assigned amount calculated and recorded; and having in place a national registry (i.e. (a), (b) and (d) in paragraph 17 above).

-20. However, the Track 2 procedure is available for use by any Party hosting a JI project, including Parties that meet all six eligibility requirements.
+- 18. Specifically, the eligibility requirements for JI that must be met by Annex I Parties are as follows: - (a) It is a Party to the Kyoto Protocol; - (b) Its assigned amount has been calculated and recorded; - (c) It has in place a national system for the estimation of emissions and removals; - (d) It has in place a national registry; - (e) It has submitted the most recent inventory of emissions and removals that is required; - (f) It has submitted its most recent supplementary information on assigned amount and implements the accounting of assigned amounts under the Kyoto Protocol.4 - 19.
+Parties meeting all such requirements may implement their own procedures for verifying that emission reductions and removal enhancements generated by projects are additional to any that would otherwise occur, and may then proceed directly to the issuance and transfer of ERUs (Track 1).5 - 20.
+The Track 2 procedure was originally conceived as a system of international oversight for the verification of emission reductions and removals by projects hosted by Parties which had not yet met all the eligibility requirements for JI.
+Under the Track 2 procedure, after the verification of emission reductions or removal enhancements is deemed final under the JISC process, ERUs may be issued and transferred by the host Party with only three eligibility requirements having been met: being a Party to the Kyoto Protocol; having its assigned amount calculated and recorded; and having in place a national registry (paragraph 18(a), (b) and (d) above). - 21.
+However, the Track 2 procedure is available for use by any Party hosting a JI project, including Parties that meet all six eligibility requirements.
 In fact, some Parties eligible for the Track 1 procedure have chosen to make use of the Track 2 procedure for some or all of the JI projects they host.
 This allows such Parties and project participants to benefit from the international oversight and transparency provided by the Track 2 procedure, and reduces the risk of the Party not being able to issue and transfer ERUs in the event of its eligibility to participate in the JI Track 1 procedure being suspended.